A measure of compression gain for new symbols in data-compression: Discussion

-The aggregate alphabet found, achieves a $41.7\%$ (1.d.p.) reduction in message encoding length, and a $34.7\%$ (1.d.p.) reduction in total encoding length relative to the Shannon optimal for the basic alphabet of single characters.
-Reaching a message encoding of $2.63$ (2.d.p.) bits per character and a total encoding of $2.95$ (2.d.p) bits per character before the experiment was stopped.
+The aggregate alphabet found, achieves a $41.7$\% (1.d.p.) reduction in message encoding length at, and a $34.7$\% (1.d.p.) reduction in total encoding length relative to the Shannon minimum encoding for the base alphabet of single characters.
+Reaching a message encoding of $2.63$ (2.d.p.) bits per character and a total encoding of $2.95$ (2.d.p.) bits per character before the experiment was stopped.

-Both the alphabet encoding, and the search algorithm used to find new aggregate symbols, are not ideal, and leave considerable scope to be improved upon, in developing a practical data compression scheme.
-However, the results obtained demonstrate the basic efficacy of using this measure of information gain to create an alphabet for data compression.
+Both the alphabet encoding and the search algorithm used to find new aggregate symbols are not ideal and leave considerable scope to be improved upon, in developing a practical data compression scheme.
+However the results obtained demonstrate the basic efficacy of using this measure of information gain to create an alphabet for data compression.

-The two drawbacks of this implementation are: firstly, it can only find larger chunks which are informative by working up through smaller chunks first. e.g. 'al', 'ali', 'alic','alice'. (which requires the smaller chunks to also be informative); secondly, once a larger chunk is found, the smaller chunks which lead up to it, will often become less informative in the alphabet.
-However it is interesting that the pairwise-encoder is able to find some longer sequences such as 'the Queen', and 'said Alice', showing there is enough information gain in the pairwise steps to lead up to these particular sequences.
+The two drawbacks of this implementation are: firstly, it can only find larger chunks which are informative by working up through smaller chunks first. e.g. 'Al','Ali','Alic','Alice'. (which requires the smaller chunks to also be informative); secondly, once a larger chunk is found the smaller chunks which lead up to it will often become less informative in the alphabet.
+However it is interesting that the pairwise-encoder is able to find some longer sequences such as 'the Queen', and 'said Alice', showing that there is enough information gain in the pairwise steps to lead up to these particular sequences.

 Better compression rates could be achieved by using a dictionary approach and initially adding whole words before starting the pairwise combination of symbols, and also removing smaller chunks if they become uninformative.